-During his time in the seminary the spiritual formation of the seminarian is helped and supported in various ways.
+During his time in the seminary the spiritual formation of the Seminarian is helped and supported in various ways.
 The daily timetable is structured to give special emphasis to community prayer.
-The Liturgy of the Hours is celebrated communally morning and evening (and at the end of the day for seminarians in the Discipleship Stage of Philosophical Studies) in the seminary oratory.
+The Liturgy of the Hours is celebrated communally morning and evening (and at the end of the day for Seminarians in the Stage of Discipleship) in St Mary's Oratory.
 The Eucharist, 'the essential moment of the day' [PDV#48], is celebrated daily in St Mary's Oratory, except on Sundays and major feast days when the whole community gathers around the Lord's table in St Joseph's Oratory.
-The oratories and the College Chapel also provide the quiet space the seminarian is encouraged to seek each day for personal prayer.
+The oratories and the College Chapel also provide the quiet space the Seminarian is encouraged to seek each day for personal prayer.
 Each morning there is a period of meditation followed by morning prayer.
 Seminarians are encouraged to avail regularly of the Sacrament of Reconciliation.
-Penitential Services during the year help to deepen a seminarian's understanding and appreciation of the sacrament.
+Outside Confessors visit the Seminary once a month.
+Penitential Services during the year help to deepen a Seminarian's understanding and appreciation of the Sacrament.

-To facilitate his own spiritual growth, each seminarian is required to meet regularly on an individual basis with his Spiritual Director.
-Spiritual direction is a key element in the seminarian's spiritual formation at every stage, and the special task of the Spiritual Director is the formation of the seminarian in prayer.
-Prayer and spiritual direction allow the seminarian to connect and bring together the different strands of life - human, intellectual, pastoral and spiritual, and relate them to his own personal journey to God.
+To facilitate his own spiritual growth, each Seminarian is required to meet regularly on an individual basis with his Spiritual Director.
+Spiritual direction is a key element in the Seminarian's spiritual formation at every stage, and the special task of the Spiritual Director is the formation of the Seminarian in prayer.
+Prayer and spiritual direction allow the Seminarian to connect and bring together the different strands of life - human, intellectual, pastoral and spiritual, and relate them to his own personal journey to God.
 Through it he is helped and encouraged to recognise and articulate for himself how the Spirit of God continues to challenge him in his daily life.
 This enables him to discern his way forward and draw close to Christ in order to put on his likeness, always keeping in mind the leadership role of the diocesan priest in the Christian community.
 In his mission the priest 'continues Christ's work as Teacher, Priest and Shepherd'.....and 'his ministryis to make Christ's body, the Church, grow into the people of God....'.
 [Rite of Ordination of Priests].